What is salary sacrifice?

-Take advantage of the Low Income Superannuation Contribution
+Take advantage of the Low Income Superannuation Tax Offset

 If you’re a low-income earner, you can also take advantage of the Government’s Low Income Superannuation Tax Offset (LISTO).
-This tax offset applies to any before-tax contributions you make to your super (including superannuation guaranteed contributions from your employer), and can really help boost your super savings, especially if you’re working part-time.
+This tax offset applies to any before-tax contributions you make to your super (including superannuation guarantee contributions from your employer), and can really help boost your super savings, especially if you’re working part-time.

 Plug the leakage